 - Understand the concept of conservation medicine, and the role the Wildlife Center can play in wildlife disease monitoring, ecosystem health, conservation, and public education.

-Interested students should apply to firstname.lastname@example.org.
-Please include a résumé, a letter explaining career goals, and a completed WCV Externship Application Form.
-Following receipt of your application, we will confirm availability and proposed dates for the externship.
+When all components are received, we will confirm availability and proposed dates for the externship.
 Final confirmation will occur after we receive a $75 deposit to hold the externship dates.
 When accepted into the program, students will be sent a Veterinary Externship manual in Wildlife and Conservation Medicine.
-All 2017 externship dates are now FULL.
-We are accepting applications for 2018.